wearefrank/ladybug/README.md

 At the time of writing, there are no unit tests but there are end-to-end tests.

 End-to-end testing is done using [Cypress](https://www.cypress.io/).
-If you are running Cypress for the first time run the following command in the root folder of the Ladybug frontend project:
+If you are running Cypress for the first time run the following command in the root folder of the Ladybug frontend project (in case you don't have a direct internet connection you might need to set HTTPS_PROXY, see https://docs.cypress.io/guides/references/proxy-configuration):

 ```
 npm install cypress
 ```

-To run the Cypress tests using a graphical user interface, run the following command:
+To run the Cypress tests using a graphical user interface, run the following command (in case nothing happens after "Compiled successfully" you might need to run set HTTP_PROXY= to prevent Cypress from connecting to locahost using your proxy):

 ```
 npm run e2e-interactive